Contents of this chapter

 But that kind of untrammeled headiness can turn bad.
 For me, FOO conferences were kaleidoscopes of wonder.
 But I heard later that various forms of licentiousness took place, including assaults.
 I never saw those things myself.

 Raised to be frugal, I always took note of the expense of conference travel.
 I can’t remember ever crossing the country on a non-stop flight for a conference, because I always looked for a cheaper option.
-I wouldn’t reserve a room in the block reserved by O’Reilly, unless they encouraged to fill a block they had reserved in advance.
+I wouldn’t reserve a room in the block reserved by O’Reilly, unless they encouraged me to fill a block they had reserved in advance.
 I enjoyed the task of finding a budget hotel within walking distance of the conference center.
 And one manager, Frank Willison, expressed his appreciation when I told him that I was staying at a cheap hotel four blocks from the conference site and carrying a box of books there by hand.
 (That was not for an O’Reilly convention, but for an Ottawa Linux Symposium, a highly sought-out place to watch the sprouting of new kernel development.)

 My son, as a teenager, was trying once to get his head around the concept of an expense report and the trust that managers must grant the employees who claim reimbursements.
 Have I ever submitted false expenses, he asked?